ranjan301/Getting-and-cleaning-data-Project/CODEBOOK.md

+# Tidy data Set Description

+### The variables in the tidy data
+Tidy data contains 180 rows and 81 columns.
+Each row has averaged variables for each subject and each activity.

+### The data were averaged based on subject and activity group.
+Subject column is numbered sequentially from 1 to 30.
+ActivityId column has 6 types as listed below and SubjectId is numbered from 1 to 30 sequentially.

+1. WALKING
+2. WALKING_UPSTAIRS
+3. WALKING_DOWNSTAIRS
+4. SITTING
+5. STANDING
+6. LAYING

+All the Columns are as follow:
-subject	1	factor	ID of subject activity	2	factor	Activity label tBodyAcc.mean.X	3	numeric	Measurement variable tBodyAcc.mean.Y	4	numeric	Measurement variable tBodyAcc.mean.Z	5	numeric	Measurement variable
+1. subjectId	1	factor	ID of subject
+2. activityId	2	factor	Activity label
+3. tBodyAcc.mean.X	3	numeric	Measurement variable
+4. tBodyAcc.mean.Y	4	numeric	Measurement variable
+tBodyAcc.mean.Z	5	numeric	Measurement variable
 tBodyAcc.std.X	6	numeric	Measurement variable
 tBodyAcc.std.Y	7	numeric	Measurement variable